Two U.S. fighter jets near Iranian passenger plane over Syrian airspace: pilot

 An Israeli military spokesman had no immediate comment and there was no immediate comment from the U.S. military.

-The incident is being investigated and Iran Foreign Ministry spokesman Abbas Mousavi said the necessary legal and political action will be taken, the ministry said.
+The incident is being investigated and Iran Foreign Ministry spokesman Abbas Mousavi said the necessary legal and political action would be taken, according to the Foreign Ministry website.

-A message has been passed to the Swiss ambassador in Tehran, who represents U.S. interests in the Islamic Republic, that if any incident occurs with the airplane on its return that Iran will hold the United States responsible, Mousavi said.

 Israel and the United States have long accused Mahan Air of ferrying weapons for Iranian-linked guerrillas in Syria and elsewhere.

-The United States imposed sanctions on Mahan Air in 2011, saying it provided financial and other support to Iran’s Revolutionary Guards, which spiked tensions between the two countries.
+The United States imposed sanctions on Mahan Air in 2011, saying it provided financial and other support to Iran’s elite Revolutionary Guards.

+Tensions have spiked between Tehran and Washington since 2018, when U.S. President Donald Trump exited Iran’s 2015 nuclear deal with six powers and reimposed sanctions that have battered Iran’s economy.

 One passenger quoted in the IRIB report described how his head had hit the roof of the plane during the change in altitude and video showed an elderly passenger sprawled on the floor.